mlech26l/ncps/docs/atari_torch.rst

 Setup and Requirements
 -------------------------------------
-First, we need to install some packages
+Before we start, we need to install some packages

 .. code-block:: bash

-    pip3 install torch ncps ale-py==0.7.4 gym[atari,accept-rom-license]==0.23.1
+    pip3 install ncps torch ale-py==0.7.4 gym[atari,accept-rom-license]==0.23

-Setup and Requirements
+Defining the model
 -------------------------------------
-First, we need to install some packages
+The model consists of a convolutional block, followed by a CfC recurrent neural network.
+We first define a convolutional model that operates over just a batch of images and outputs a feature vector.

 .. code-block:: python